 Drs.
-Joe McIntyre, Dan Whiting, and Kelsey Rockey offer traditional and implant-supported dental bridges at our office in Bridgewater, VA, as a versatile treatment option to replace one or more missing teeth.
+Joe McIntyre, Dan Whiting, Kelsey Rockey, and Bryant Ash offer traditional and implant-supported dental bridges at our office in Bridgewater, VA, as a versatile treatment option to replace one or more missing teeth.
 At Smiles for Life, your customized restoration piece will be designed to blend with your smile in terms of fit, function, and aesthetics.
 Our dentists understand that your smile is an important part of who you are, and that missing teeth can take a serious toll on both health and self-esteem.
 We are committed to helping you find solutions that benefit every aspect of your smile.

 What is a Dental Bridge?